 In addition to entrepreneurship courses, students prepare for their career by ramping up their knowledge and skills in all the functional areas required for successful decision-making in new ventures: marketing, finance, accounting, management systems, sales and industry analysis.

-The elective courses listed in the column to the right are recommended for students interested in Entrepreneurship.
+The elective courses listed below are recommended for students interested in Entrepreneurship.
 Students may select courses from the list and from other areas of interest to build a customized individual program that meets their specific goals.

 Elective courses in each area of interest are offered every year.
 It is possible that a specific course may not be offered in a given year and that previous courses will be replaced by new courses.